wanatpj/h_blind/README.md

 they watermark all their works with single watermark and they just check, if the work from the Internet containes their watermark.
 ![Fast tracking of images](/images/watermark-tracking.png)
+#### End user leak detection

-Film production company made a movie.
+3. Film production company made a movie.
 They want to sell their movie to some end users, via cinemas or other film brokers.
 They are afraid that some end user will find a way to download the content and then share it somewhere in the Internet.
 They want to secure themself, so they always can identify the end user